What is a Meniscus Tear?

 The menisci are critical to the structure of the knee joint, acting like cartilage and “shock absorbers” for the joint when it is in motion and put under stress.
 The small “c” shaped structures are located within the knee between the tibia (shinbone) and femur (thighbone).
 Each knee has two menisci, the medial meniscus and the lateral meniscus, both of which can experience a meniscus tear from a sports injury, a severe fall, repeated squatting or a sudden twist of the knee joint.
-Orthopedic knee surgeon and sports medicine specialist, Dr. Matthew Provencher specializes in the diagnosis and treatment of a knee cartilage injury to return patients in the Vail, Aspen and Denver, Colorado area to an active, healthy lifestyle.
+Orthopedic knee specialist, Dr. Matthew Provencher specializes in the diagnosis and treatment of a knee cartilage injury to return patients in the Vail, Aspen, Colorado Springs and Denver, Colorado area to an active, healthy lifestyle.

 The primary functions of the menisci are to distribute forces and prevent knee arthritis, as well as aiding the knee ligaments in providing joint stability.
 The medial meniscus bears up to 50% of the load applied to the inside of the knee.
 The lateral meniscus absorbs up to 80% of the load applied to the outside of the knee.

 A meniscus tear can vary in size, location and severity from patient to patient.
 A medial meniscus tear is a knee cartilage injury to the meniscus located on the inside of the knee.
 These tears often occur in combination with other knee injuries, such as an ACL or MCL injury.
 Medial meniscus tears typically occur due to excessive twisting and weight bearing pressure, commonly in sports activities.
 A lateral meniscus tear is a knee cartilage injury to the meniscus located on the outside of the knee.
 These tears are less common than a medial tear, but can also occur in combination of other knee injuries.

 What are Meniscus Tear Symptoms?